- BSX Insight

 Calf pain that is not traumatizing follows a predictable pattern.
 The pain starts while running and gets worse as you continue to run.
 Sometimes, the calf can feel tight enough to stop runners from running.
 Although the pain may subside after running, the calf can feel tighter for several days.
 Symptoms are usually minimal when you’re not running.

-Although there are several possible diagnoses, such as superficial posterior compartment syndrome or sciatica, the most common reason that I see is fatigue in the calf muscles.
+Although there are several possible diagnoses, such as superficial posterior compartment syndrome or sciatica, the most common reason I see is fatigue in the calf muscles.
 The question is, “Why are my calf muscles fatigued?”
 Each muscle has its own strength and endurance.
 If a muscle is weaker than the others, it can become tight and painful.
 There are usually two parts to the reason this happens.

 - The calf is being overloaded